rmosolgo/graphql-ruby/guides/errors/overview.md

   - /queries/error_handling/
 ---

-There are a _lot_ of different kinds of errors in GraphQL!
+There are a _lot_ of different kinds of errors in GraphQL.
 In this guide, we'll discuss some of the main categories and learn when they apply.

 ## Validation Errors